Retrieval-based Knowledge Augmented Vision Language Pre-training

-\paragraph{Masked Vision Modeling (MVM).} For image masking, unlike MAE \cite{he2022masked}, we aim to reconstruct the invisible patches features with visible image, text, and entity features to facilitate multi-modal information and knowledge fusion.
+For image masking, unlike MAE \cite{he2022masked}, we aim to reconstruct the invisible patches features with visible image, text, and entity features to facilitate multi-modal information and knowledge fusion.
 Concretely, we propose to apply a reconstruction loss to facilitate the aggregation of multi-modal and knowledge features.
 Formally, the reconstruction loss is defined as:

 where $\widehat{I}$ denotes the masked patches and $p^{msk}(\widehat{I}, T, E))$ denotes the predicted probability for masked image patch features.